Attu Station, Alaska: History

 After the Japanese invasion of Attu Island and the battle to retake it, the United States government constructed a LORAN station on the southern tip of the island, at Theodore Point.
 The equipment to build the station came from Holtz Bay and was ferried on barges and landing craft to Baxter Cove, about 1 mile east of the station.
 Bulldozers were used to cut a road from Baxter Cove to Theodore Point.

 In 1960, the station was moved to Casco Cove, near the former United States Navy base at Massacre Bay.
 Later, it was moved to Massacre Bay.
 LORAN Station Attu ceased transmission of the LORAN signal on February 8, 2010, and the Russian-American signal ceased on August 1, 2010.
+There has been no talk of reviving Attu since 2010.

 In 2025, the U.S. Naval Institute proposed reviving the military airfield on Attu.

 Geography

 According to the U.S. Census Bureau, the CDP has a total area of 143.6 sqmi, for which 142.6 sqmi of it is land and 1.1 sqmi of it (0.75%) is water.